jamesaffeld/f5-agility-labs-xc/docs/class4/module1/lab2.rst

 This will load the API specification for a Customer Edge Node, scroll down and explore the different API options.

-Distributed Cloud is an API first approach for deployment.
+..
+Important:: Distributed Cloud is developed with an API first methodology.
+Everything can be done via API.

 .. image:: ../images/sitev.png